SCIENCE EXPERIMENTS FOR KIDS

 - Use clear plastic wrap to create an airtight window for sunlight to enter into the box.
 Tape the plastic wrap down thoroughly, sealing out air.

 - Line the bottom of the box with black construction paper - black absorbs heat.
 The black surface is where your food will be set to cook.

 - To insulate your oven so it holds in more heat, roll up sheets of newspaper and place them on the bottom of the box.
 Tape them down so that they form a border around the cooking area.

-- Set out in the sun and watch your food get hot!
+- Set out in the sun and watch your food cook, melt or get hot!